 By Zodiac craft, you’ll arrive in Soufriére, the scenic and pastel-hued capital of St. Lucia tucked into a natural amphitheater.
 A scenic drive showcases its beautiful colonial architecture.
 Continue to Sulphur Springs Park, the Caribbean’s only drive-in volcano where pools of bubbling hot springs create an otherworldly landscape.
 Then, stop to admire the vivid, exotic hues and melodious birdsong at the Diamond Botanical Garden and Waterfall.
 Later, visit the island’s Old Sugar Mill.
 Its waterwheel, built in 1765, once crushed sugarcane and limes and even generated the island’s first electricity.
 During your visit, jive to the rhythms of a local band over a refreshing drink and snacks.

 Following your lunch on board, the afternoon is at your leisure.
-Perhaps explore more of St. Lucia with a tour set up by your onboard Concierge or stroll the streets of Soufrière in search of a handcrafted souvenir.
+Perhaps explore more of St. Lucia with a tour set up by your onboard Destination Manager or stroll the streets of Soufrière in search of a handcrafted souvenir.
 As you leave St. Lucia behind, you will cruise past the island’s most famous landmark — the twin volcanic spires of the Pitons, a UNESCO World Heritage Site.

 Discover Martinique, the "Island of Flowers" and birthplace of an empress